tudelft3d/geo5016/index.md

 #### 4. When you receive a go

 Submit a UNL Internship Agreement, signed by you and your Workplace Supervisor, to <mailto:J.vanOs@tudelft.nl> with a CC to the GEO5016 Coordinator.
-The Internship Agreement form can be downloaded in Dutch and English from <https://www.universiteitenvannederland.nl/onderwerpen/onderwijs/gemeenschappelijke-stageovereenkomst-universiteiten>.
+The Internship Agreement form, in Dutch and English, can be [downloaded from that website](https://www.universiteitenvannederland.nl/onderwerpen/onderwijs/gemeenschappelijke-stageovereenkomst-universiteiten).